Former Vice President Biden launches White House bid as Democrat frontrunner

-WASHINGTON (Reuters) - Former Vice President Joe Biden, a moderate who has made his appeal to working-class voters that deserted the Democrats in 2016 a key part of his political identity, launched a bid for the White House on Thursday as the party’s instant frontrunner.
+WASHINGTON (Reuters) - Former U.S. Vice President Joe Biden, a moderate who has made his appeal to working-class voters who deserted the Democrats in 2016 a key part of his political identity, launched a bid for the White House on Thursday as the party’s instant frontrunner.

 Biden announced the third presidential bid of his career by video on YouTube and other social media.
 He is expected to make his first public appearance as a candidate on Monday at an event in Pittsburgh featuring union members, a key constituency.